MiniProfiler/rack-mini-profiler/README.md

 This will start a local Sinatra server at `http://localhost:9292` where you'll be able to preview your changes.
 Refreshing the page should be enough to see any changes you make to files in the `lib/html` directory.

+Make sure to prepend `bundle exec` before any Rake tasks you run.

 ## Running the Specs

 You need Memcached and Redis services running for the specs.